-- verify professional qualifications, as appropriate.
-The Teacher Services' system should be used to verify any award of qualified teacher status (QTS), and the completion of teacher induction or probation; and - independent schools, including academies and free schools, must check that a person taking up a management position as described at paragraph 121 is not subject to a section 128 direction made by the Secretary of State. - 129.
-Schools must ensure that a candidate to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State (see footnote 39 for college requirements), or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012. - 130.
-Where an enhanced DBS certificate is required, it must be obtained from the candidate before, or as soon as practicable after, the person's appointment. - 131.
-There is no requirement for a school to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked. - In a school in England in a post: - which brought the person regularly into contact with children or young persons; or - to which the person was appointed on or after 12th May 2006 and which did not bring the person regularly into contact with children or young persons; or - in an institution within the further education sector (see footnote 15) in England in a post which involved the provision of education which brought the person regularly into contact with children or young persons.
+- schools must ensure that a candidate to be employed to carry out teaching work is not subject to a prohibition order issued by the Secretary of State (see footnote 50 for college requirements), or any sanction or restriction imposed (that remains current) by the GTCE before its abolition in March 2012; and - independent schools, including academies and free schools, must check that a person taking up a management position as described at paragraph 125 is not subject to a section 128 direction made by the Secretary of State. - 135.
+Where an enhanced DBS certificate is required, it must be obtained from the candidate before, or as soon as practicable after, the person's appointment. - 136.
+There is no requirement for a school to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked: - In a school in England in a post: - which brought the person regularly into contact with children or young persons; or - to which the person was appointed on or after 12th May 2006 and which did not bring the person regularly into contact with children or young persons; or - in an institution within the further education sector in England, or in a 16-19

+Academy, in a post which involved the provision of education which brought the person regularly into contact with children or young persons.

-For a college there is no requirement to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended not more than three months before the person's appointment, the applicant has worked in:
+For a college there is no requirement to obtain an enhanced DBS certificate or carry out checks for events that may have occurred outside the UK if, during a period which ended